-There are rail lines heading east from the Michigan Central Station in Corktown.
-They slope below ground and enter the Michigan Central Railway Tunnel, which connects with Windsor.
+Rail lines remain between the Michigan Central Station and Michigan Central Railway Tunnel, which connects with Windsor.
 This route follows the historic May Creek.
+However, there used to be rail lines next to and on top of this tunnel (see its history here.)

 While this greenspace is above the rail tunnel, it still crosses below other roads such Rosa Parks, Lafayette, and Fort Street.
 And that’s the charm of this concept.
 One could get on the trail and get right on to the RiverWalk without tangling with motor vehicles.
-It would be a somewhat short bike superhighway.
+It would be a somewhat short bike superhighway similar to the Dequindre Cut.

 A creek once followed this rail corridor. in 1731, the French were calling it Ruisseau des Hurons (Creek of the Hurons) since there was a Huron Native American village here.
 It was later renamed May’s Creek after a James May (1756-1829), who’s home and business were along the creek.